-This year marks the thirtieth anniversary of the opening of the Rebecca Hossack Art Gallery.
+This year marks the 32nd anniversary of the opening of the Rebecca Hossack Art Gallery.
 Over the course of three decades the gallery has built an international reputation for innovation, individuality, energy and excellence.

 'Boldness is sometimes rewarded…Rebecca Hossack's are amongst the few galleries [from the late Eighties] which have not only survived but thrived, and they have done so because they do not depend on the ephemeral thrills of trendy art.'
 The Economist